-- Financial Need Based on Cost of Attendance and EFC Amount
+Financial Need Based on Cost of Attendance and Expected Family Contribution (EFC) Amount

 Applicants will receive an email acknowledging receipt of their application.
 If acknowledgement is not received, please contact Mike Breuer.
-All information received is considered confidential and is reviewed only by the Aplastic Anemia & MDS International Foundation.
+All information received is considered confidential and is reviewed only by the Aplastic Anemia & MDS International Foundation (AA&MDSIF).

 First-time applicants are responsible for completing a different set of essay questions than those who are previous Harry Carson or Debono Scholarship applicants or recipients.
 These essays are clearly marked on the application.
 We ask that first-time applicants tell us their story through submission of a “Story of Hope”.
 These are personal stories of the applicant’s journey with bone marrow failure disease meant to support and inspire others.